Oath of office of the president of the United States: List of ceremonies

-Since the office of President of the United States came into existence in 1789 there have been 59 public swearing-in ceremonies to mark the commencement of a new four-year presidential term, plus an additional nine marking the start of a partial presidential term following the intra-term death or resignation of an incumbent president.
-With the 2021 inauguration of Joe Biden, the presidential oath has been taken 76 different times by 45 (Note: As of 2025.
+Since the office of President of the United States came into existence in 1789 there have been 60 public swearing-in ceremonies to mark the commencement of a new four-year presidential term, plus an additional nine marking the start of a partial presidential term following the intra-term death or resignation of an incumbent president.
+With the 2025 inauguration of Donald Trump, the presidential oath has been taken 77 different times by 45 (Note: As of 2025.
 While there have been 47 presidencies, only 45 individuals have served as president.
-Two presidents have served non-consecutive terms: and thus, conventionally, Grover Cleveland is numbered as both the 22nd and 24th U.S. president, and Donald Trump is numbered as both the 45th and 47th U.S. president.) persons.
+Two presidents have served non-consecutive terms: Grover Cleveland is numbered as both the 22nd and 24th U.S. president, and Donald Trump is numbered as both the 45th and 47th U.S. president.) persons.
 This numerical discrepancy results chiefly from two factors: a president must take the oath at the beginning of each term of office, and, because Inauguration Day has sometimes fallen on a Sunday, five presidents have taken the oath privately before the public inauguration ceremony.
 In addition, three have repeated the oath as a precaution against potential later constitutional challenges.